poweihuang17/Documentation_Spike/README.md

 <h2 id="Processor">Processor_Overview</h2>
 <h3 id="model_processor">What to model?</h3>
 Basically, to model a processor, we need the following:<br/>
-* Model a RISC-V hart
+* Model a RISC-V hart  <br/>
-* Processor stepping, including fetch and execution.
+* Processor stepping, including fetch and execution.<br/>
-* Trap Handling including exception and interrupt handling.
+* Trap Handling including exception and interrupt handling.<br/>
-* Optional: MMU for VA->PA
+* Optional: MMU for VA->PA<br/>
 <h2 id="hart">Hart modeling</h2>
 <h3 id="model_hart">What to model?</h3>
 * Architecture state of a hart, including CSR, pc, registers and floating point registers.
 <h3 id="source_hart">Spike’s implementation</h3>
 Below is an excerpt from spike/riscv/processor.c.
 The state_t contains pc, register_file, and CSR.
 Notice that Spike only implement some of the CSR inside the hart.
-It implements other CSR in the processor.<br/>
+It implements other CSR in the processor.

 ![Hart](./pictures/hart_spike.png)<br/>
 <h2 id="trap">Trap modeling</h2>
 <h3 id="model_trap">What to model?</h3>